 United States Holocaust Memorial Museum, Washington, DC

-The first site to visit for Holocaust history, photographic archives, online exhibitions, and educational resources including Survivor Testimonies, the Holocaust Encyclopedia, and Teaching About The Holocaust, which includes the museum's 138-page downloadable teacher's guide.
+The first site to visit for Holocaust history, photographic archives, online exhibitions, and educational resources including Survivor Testimonies, the Holocaust Encyclopedia, and Resources for Educators, which includes the museum's 138-page downloadable teacher's guide.

 A Teacher's Guide to the Holocaust

 Rich website accompanying the CD provided to all teachers attending the N.C.
 Council's workshops.
 From the Florida Dept. of Education.

 Highly valuable program that leads students and teachers in studying the historical development of the Holocaust and other examples of collective violence – with the goal that they may learn to combat indifference with civic participation.

 Extensive offering of worthwhile materials (free) for teachers from the Southern Poverty Law Center.